ebabel-eu/jquery-plugin/README.md

 * Add HTML linting for the sample file https://www.npmjs.com/package/grunt-html-validation
 * Add ESLint.
 * Any need for Sass?
 If so, also add linting for Sass.
+* try to report test coverage in command line.